List of YuYu Hakusho characters: Yu Kaito

 Yu Kaito (海藤 優, Kaitō Yū) is a seventeen-year-old human who, along with Kido and Yanagisawa, kidnaps Yusuke and takes him to the Fourth Dimensional Mansion.
 Having written several published philosophical papers and books of literary criticism, he is the smartest student at Meio High School, behind only Kurama.
-Kido, Yanagisawa and himself developed superhuman powers as a result of the Demon Plane portal opened by Sensui and Itsuki and sought the aid of Genkai, who has them attack Yusuke, Kuwabara, Kurama and Hiei.
-Kaito's ability is Taboo (Tabū), which allows him to create a territory where violence is ineffective and people must not say a forbidden or taboo word set by him, or their soul will be extracted from their body.
-Although he succeeds in capturing the souls of Hiei, Kuwabara and Botan, he is outplayed by Kurama.
+Kido, Yanagisawa, and he developed superhuman powers as a result of the Demon Plane portal opened by Sensui and Itsuki.
+They sought Genkai's aid, who had them attack Yusuke, Kuwabara, Kurama, and Hiei.
+Kaito's ability is Taboo (Tabū), which allows him to create a territory where violence is ineffective, and people must not say a taboo word set by him, or their soul will be extracted from their body.
+Although he succeeds in capturing the souls of Hiei, Kuwabara, and Botan, he is outplayed by Kurama.
 His last appearance shows him spending his weekend playing video games and writing.

 Mitsunari Yanagisawa

 Mitsunari Yanagisawa (柳沢 光成, Yanagisawa Mitsunari) is a sixteen-year-old human who, along with Kido and Kaito, kidnaps Yusuke and takes him to the Fourth Dimensional Mansion.
-They developed superhuman powers as a result of the Demon Plane portal opened by Sensui and Itsuki and sought the aid of Genkai, who has them attack Yusuke, Kuwabara, Kurama and Hiei.
-Yanagisawa's ability is Copy (Kopī), which allows him to copy the appearance, personality, memories and aura print of anyone he touches.
+They developed superhuman powers as a result of the Demon Plane portal opened by Sensui and Itsuki.
+They sought the aid of Genkai, who had them attack Yusuke, Kuwabara, Kurama, and Hiei.
+Yanagisawa's ability is Copy (Kopī), which allows him to copy the appearance, personality, memories, and aura print of anyone he touches.
 In his last appearance, he is thinking about using his ability on an attractive girl to learn everything about her, and it is revealed that ten years later, he marries the other girl who tries to cheer him up.

 Pu

 Pu (ぷう, Pū) or Pusuke (ぷう助, Pūsuke) is Yusuke's underworld beast.
-To return to life Koenma gives Yusuke a Spirit Beast egg.
-As Yusuke traveled with Botan as a ghost it would feed off of his aura and hatch in a creature whose form and demeanor would depend on how pure Yusuke's actions were.
+To return to life, Koenma gives Yusuke a Spirit Beast egg.
+As Yusuke traveled with Botan as a ghost, it would feed off of his aura and hatch into a creature whose form and demeanor would depend on how pure Yusuke's actions were.
 After using all the energy he had accumulated to save Keiko from a fire, Yusuke was returned to his body through an alternate method, while the egg was stored in the Underworld by Koenma.
-During the semifinals of the Dark Tournament the egg hatches into Pu, a small penguin-like animal with large floppy ears used to fly, a beak and black hair on his head.
+During the semifinals of the Dark Tournament, the egg hatches into Pu, a small penguin-like animal with large floppy ears used to fly, a beak, and black hair on his head.
 Yusuke is embarrassed to get such a cute spirit beast but is endeared to Pu after it helps him during Genkai's final discipleship test.
-After Yusuke is killed by Sensui and revives as a demon, Pu changes into a large bird, resembling a phoenix.
+After Sensui kills Yusuke and Yusuke revives as a demon, Pu changes into a large bird, resembling a phoenix.
 Pu came in ninth place in the series' second popularity poll.